canelhasmateus/diamond/vault/NetworkProxy.md

 * [[IpAddress]]
 * [[IpPort]] Number

-This can happen by design, or because the application layer content is encrypted due to mechanisms such as [[ProtocolTLS]].
+This can happen by design, or because the application layer content is encrypted due to mechanisms such as [[TLS]].

 A Layer 4 proxy will look at TLS requests and transparently forward them.
 Of course, this is only one of the implementations.
 It is also possible to do [[TLSTermination]]